 As of the end of 1997, the US Women of today had 4,045 members in 219 chapters in 17 states.
 By that time, the organization had donated over $10,000,000 to various charities and organizations.

-Today we have 127 chapters (with 67 chapters in MN) in 12 states and one international chapter located in Cyprus.
+Today we have over 100 chapters (with 49 chapters in MN) in 13 states and one international chapter located in Cyprus.